 Culture Clash: A newly appointed forest ranger arrives in Beaverfield, a rural city that’s in turmoil over a fracking debate and speculation that a killer werewolf is on the loose.

-Culture Audience: “Werewolves Within” will appeal primarily to people who are interested in memorable horror comedies with quirky characters.
+Culture Audience: “Werewolves Within” will appeal primarily to fans of the “Werewolves Within” video game and to people who are interested in memorable horror comedies with quirky characters.

 There’s a particular art to blending horror and comedy that “Werewolves Within” achieves with goofy and quirky charm.
 It’s a well-cast movie that has obvious influences—namely, filmmaker brothers Joel and Ethan Coen 1996 dark comedy “Fargo” and filmmaker Edgar Wright’s 2004 zombie comedy “Shaun of the Dead.”
 However, “Werewolves Within” (directed by Josh Ruben and written by Mishna Wolff) still keeps the wacky spirit of the Ubisoft video game on which it is based.
 It’s one of the few video-game-to-movie adaptations that isn’t an embarrassment to the video game.